Josh Rojas Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.69 team ERA that ranks sixth among all league pitching staffs.
+- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.68).

 - Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in baseball.

-- In his most recent time out on Saturday, the right-hander threw 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday, the righty went six innings against the Philadelphia Phillies, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.